 The following material is featured in Starve Mode and The Fat Loss Troubleshoot.
 Disclaimer: Before taking part in any diet program, consult with your doctor or state board-licensed nutritionist.
 This information should in no way replace the information provided to you by your doctor or treating therapist.

 Check out the video below for bonus information.

 It’s astounding how long an idea can persist even when due to misconception.
-My hope is that this will answer some questions regarding what happens when we diet down, and the end result will hopefully be one less person who is confused by common myths regarding this topic.
+My hope is that this will answer some questions regarding what happens when we diet down, and the end result will hopefully be one less person confused by common myths regarding this topic.

 These statements might seem familiar: